-System components are items that cannot expediently function without interacting with other system parts (e.g. CD drive).
+System components are items that cannot function expediently without interacting with other system parts (e.g. CD drive).

 Sub-systems can be used effectively in isolation (e.g. laptop).

-The systems business is characterized, firstly, by the fact that services are devised for the anonymous market rather than specific customers.
+The systems business is characterized, firstly, by the fact that services are devised for the anonymous market rather than for specific customers.
 Admittedly, on the consumer side, the procurement process may be highly individualized to accommodate the nature, extent or timing of follow-up purchases that are inherent to the system.
 However, providers in the systems business develop their offerings ahead of the marketing process, so the development process and basic market image are not tailored to a specific demand.
 Instead, suppliers target their approach at anonymous markets or market segments rather than individual customers.